frederic-perez/AmE-dictionary/data/dictionary.md

 __Sodom__ _n_ /SAHD/SOD-uhm/ (sodom) A place considered to be full of wickedness and sin.
 __sofa bed__ _n_ :two::hammer:
 __soffit__
+__soft currency__ _n_ _BrE_ Money of a specific country that is liable to depreciate in value and is difficult to exchange for another currency.
 __soft hat__ _n_ :camera:
 __soft serve__ _n_ :camera: Any of several soft, creamy frozen desserts, such as ice cream and frozen yogurt, dispensed from a machine at the point of sale.
 __soft skills__ _n_